UMaine-NMD-211-Fall-2020/Lab6-ButtonsAndRGBLEDs/README.md

 3. Press the button and turn on your normal LED
 - Drawing of circuit for button.
 Does not need to be an electrical drawing.
 Can be an electrical drawing.
 - Video of button press circuit
+4. Design your lantern.
+Make a plan.
+Draw it, put the picture into the lab.
+Write about it.
-4. Use an RGB LED.
+5. Use an RGB LED.
 (May be extra - let's see if we get it working)

 ## Useful Resources